 This course offers an introduction and orientation to the counseling profession.
-The course includes studies of the history and philosophy of the profession; contemporary and emerging trends of counseling; associated professional associations and specialties, divisions, publications, and affiliated organizations; credentialing requirements including certification and licensure and accreditation standards; advocacy, public policy, and various ethical codes that shape professional practice.
+The course includes studies of the history and philosophy of the profession; contemporary issues and emerging trends among the counseling specialties, counseling professional associations, and affiliated organizations; credentialing requirements and portability, accreditation standards; advocacy, public policy, and ethical codes.